-Temple Flower Decorations: Assist in acquiring and arranging flowers in the temple for major feasts and other times flowers are needed during church services.
+Temple Flower Decorations: Assist in acquiring and arranging flowers in the temple for major feasts and other times flowers are needed to beautify the temple and adorn icons.

 Homeless Meals: Help provide meals for the Hulen Homeless Shelter.
-Prepare and deliver meals to the shelter and serve meals to shelter residents.
-Return to church and help with cleaning.
-Currently meals are served twice a month on Saturday mornings.
+Prepare and serve meals to shelter residents.
+Currently meals are served each Saturday morning.
 Meal prep is 5:00am and we serve the meal at 6am.

 Prayer Ministry: Receive prayer requests from the prayer ministry leader and lift the requests up in prayer.

 Visitation and Care for the Elderly and Infirm: Visit people who are sick or shut-ins; provide supportive services: Transportation to appointments, help getting groceries or other needs they are unable to perform.
 Make wellness check calls.

 Agape Hour: Bring food for the Agape Hour meal, in coordination with the Agape Meal Captains (families are scheduled on a rotation basis and bring food about once every three months.)
 Assistance in knowing how much to bring, or recipes for large numbers of people are available.
 All families should consider participating in this important ministry.

 Agape Hour VIP Server: Serve food plates to elderly and infirm in the fellowship hall during Agape Hour.

 Family Night Meal: Assist in preparing and serving meals in conjunction with the St. John Chrysostom Catechetical School on Wednesday evenings.